Blue powder on car battery terminals. Causes and solutions

 Of course, the battery’s terminals are always exposed to free air with moisture, a condition that will lead to a chemical reaction in the white powder.

-The connectors on the battery terminals are of copper material.
+The connectors on the battery terminals are made of copper.
 The battery contains sulfuric acid inside, and this acid releases hydrogen gas through the terminals.

-The terminals are located openly to the free air; therefore, the ambient atmosphere reacts with leased gasses, creating a corrosive environment.
+The terminals are located openly to the free air; therefore, the ambient atmosphere reacts with leaked gases, creating a corrosive environment.
 The presence of salt and moisture elements accelerates the reaction process on the terminals.

-When such salts of sulfate get exposed to the ambient atmosphere with moisture and copper connectors, they will form a white substance that changes to bluish and its corrosion.
+When such salts of sulfate get exposed to the ambient atmosphere with moisture and copper connectors, they will form a white substance that changes to a bluish color and its corrosion.

-Battery terminal corrosion is not suitable for the healthy functioning of the car since it may face difficulties to start the engine, low power supply on the headlights, and even poor recharging.
+Battery terminal corrosion is not suitable for the healthy functioning of the car since it may face difficulties starting the engine, a low power supply to the headlights, and even poor recharging.

 Mostly, corrosion on the battery terminals will typically be seen on the negative terminal.
 If you see such occurrences, it suggests undercharging the car’s battery.
 However, if the corrosion is on the positive side of the battery terminal, then it is a symptom of overcharging.

-The main problem that leads to battery undercharging can be the alternator failing to provide enough time after the battery has lost the capacity to replenish.
+The main problem that leads to battery undercharging can be the alternator failing to provide enough time after the battery has lost its capacity to replenish.
 However, this can be due to vehicle demand for electrical load and concise car usage.
-The gasses produced will be exposed on the negative terminal, and corrosive substances will form.
+The gases produced will be exposed on the negative terminal, and corrosive substances will form.

-Overcharging the car battery means there will be excessive gassing production.
-In this case, the electrolyte will experience excess heat, and oxygen and hydrogen gasses will be produced.
+Overcharging the car battery means there will be excessive gas production.
+In this case, the electrolyte will experience excess heat, and oxygen and hydrogen gases will be produced.

-When reacted with other elements on the terminals, such gasses will cause corrosion.
-For instance, if the battery is older vented, the electrolyte will leave the plates exposed and damage them after it cooks away.
+When reacted with other elements on the terminals, such gases will cause corrosion.
+For instance, if the battery is older and vented, the electrolyte will leave the plates exposed and damage them after it cooks away.

 How do I get the blue stuff off my car battery?

-You inspected your car’s battery and found a blue staff on the battery terminals?
+You inspected your car’s battery and found blue stuff on the battery terminals?
 The bluish staff you see is an anhydrous copper sulfate that causes corrosion on the battery terminals.

-To remove the blue stuff, you need an anti reaction to the substance.
+To remove the blue stuff, you need an antireagent to the substance.
 It is corrosion, and dealing with it can be a nuisance.
-Here is the safe way to remove it;
+The cleaning process involves removing the terminals and cleaning them and the battery connectors.
+Always go to a pro for a job well done.

 However, if you remove the connectors from the terminals and realize one or both have swollen, consider replacing them immediately.
-This is because handling such batter is dangerous because of getting harmed by the chemicals in the battery acid.
+This is because handling such a battery is dangerous because of getting harmed by the chemicals in the battery acid.

 How to prevent the appearance of blue powder in the car battery?